 Just look at what's become of Las Vegas Sands

 Bottom line: There's no reason to hold onto an over-leveraged company with no means of paying its debt other than at the expense of shareholders.
 If you own a company like this, consider selling it to free up cash.

 Even though selling for a loss may wound your pride -- no one likes to admit defeat -- you're better off sacrificing the battle to focus on winning the war.
 That means reallocating capital from poorly run companies facing extreme headwinds and putting it behind well-run companies with the wind at their back.

 One industry you should consider putting money behind is health care, which will benefit from the aging of baby boomers in coming decades.
-And talk about timing -- this market has provided us with an opportunity to buy great health-care companies at great prices just as baby boomers enter retirement age.
-Sure, you can stock up on behemoths with hefty dividend yields such as Eli Lilly
+And talk about timing -- this market has provided us with an opportunity to buy great health care companies at great prices just as baby boomers enter retirement age.
+Sure, you can stock up on behemoths with hefty dividend yields like Johnson & Johnson

-If you'd like to hear more about what the team thinks of Quest Diagnostics and other great places for newly freed-up cash, consider a free 30-day trial to Motley Fool Inside Value.
+If you'd like to hear more about what the team thinks of WellPoint, as well as other great places for newly freed-up cash, consider a free 30-day trial of Motley Fool Inside Value.
 To get started, please click here.

 This article was originally published Nov.
 21, 2008.
 It has been updated.